 Trains usually stop at Kawazu Station, but be careful not to step on those who don’t!

 Alternatively, we also recommend to rent a car, since riding among Izu’s landscape is just charming.

-Aiming to see the early blooming, I visited Kawazu in February: I remember I saw some cherry trees from the train before getting off at the station.
+Aiming to see the early blooming, we visited Kawazu in February: we remember seeing some cherry trees from the train before getting off at the station.

-This area’s nature, enlightened by a clear blue sky, really impressed me.
+This area’s nature, enlightened by a clear blue sky, really impressed us.

 By starting the journey from the station you can see the trees running along the sides of a river flowing into the ocean, a breathtaking view.

 This place is very popular for sakura, so the visitors were many.
 The atmosphere was anyway more relaxed compared to the overcrowded Tōkyō and Kyōto.

-During the Sakura Festival, in February, several stands sell food and souvenirs: I bought some yakisoba and had lunch by the river, while beholding the flowers.
+During the Sakura Festival, in February, several stands sell food and souvenirs: we bought some yakisoba and had lunch by the river, while beholding the flowers.

-After that, while giving my back to the ocean, I went on for a few hundred meters, finally getting in front of a huge tree called Shin-machi no Oo-sotetsu,
+After that, while giving my back to the ocean, we went on for a few hundred meters, finally getting in front of a huge tree called Shin-machi no Oo-sotetsu,

 esteemed 1000 year old: this plant has been designated as national memorial tree in 1936.

-When it suddenly appeared in front of me I was quite surprised!
+When it suddenly appeared in front of us, we were quite surprised!

 The sotetsu (Cycas Revoluta) can be usually seen only in Southern Kyūshū and Okinawa, so having one here is pretty rare.

-This is because of the particular climate of Izu peninsula, which gets warm way earlier than Kanto region.
+This is because of the particular climate of Izu peninsula, which gets warm way earlier than the Kantō region.

-I bought a delicious mikan juice on the way back to the station and, before getting on the train I looked back again, towards the memories of that wonderful day I’d just had…
+We bought a delicious mikan juice on the way back to the station and, before getting on the train we looked back again, towards the memories of that wonderful day I’d just had…